 When a building owner or manager decides to construct, renovate, redesign, or expand a building, the construction that is involved in the process can have lasting effects on existing structures and the area around the site.
 As development comes to a close and the building begins to work as normal, owners may notice that the building’s flow rates are not behaving as they should—this is likely due to construction debris.
 How does construction debris end up in pipes, and what can be done to prevent it?

 Organize Waste Management

 The process of new construction or renovation creates a significant amount of waste, and even after construction is finished, the building will still produce its own measure of waste material.
 Waste comes in many forms, welding slag, rust, oils, grease, and other construction material.
 Having a plan to manage waste is important to ensure that pipes perform their intended tasks; and lasts its useful life.
-If waste or debris is simply ignored and allowed to stay in the system cleaned out, it can damage the pipes and equipment connected to.
+If waste or debris in water is simply ignored and allowed to stay in the system cleaned out, it can damage the pipes and equipment connected to.
 This will lead to less effective HVAC or industrial water systems in the future.

 Scaling and pipe damage due to poor waste management can roughen the inside surface of a pipe, encouraging waste, corrosion, and other biological debris to become stuck and accumulate on the pipes inner surface.
 Some waste that is produced during and after construction may not be appropriate to discard in certain ways and doing so may place the waste into an area that is unable to handle it.
 If this happens, the waste will remain there and cause issues well into the future.

 The reality is that during construction, debris is likely to enter pipes simply because they are treated with oils and grease to prevent corrosion then temporarily exposed to outside sources (like the air, water, and animals) during renovation or development.
 One important way to mitigate or even remove the effects of this debris is by ensuring that proper water treatment and cleaning practices are observed.